kazurayam/TestClosure/README.md

 ## Problem to solve

 Many of Katalon Studio users want to execute multiple test processings *parallelly*.
 Me too.
 They have their own requirements.
-In my case, *I want to take a lot of web page screenshots as quickly as possible*.
+In my case, *I want to take a lot of web page screenshots as quickly as possible.*

 As I wrote in the README of [ExecutionProfilesLoader project](https://github.com/kazurayam/ExecutionProfilesLoader), last year I wanted to take screenshots of 6000 URLs.
 The job took me 6000 * 10 seconds = over 17 hours.
 Obviously it's too long.
 I wanted to make the job run faster.

 It is a simple job to take a screenshot of a web page.